memgraph/docs/docs/how-to-guides/indexes.md

 ---
 id: indexes
-title: Working with indexes
+title: How to work with indexes
-sidebar_label: Working with indexes
+sidebar_label: Work with indexes
 ---

 [![Related - Reference